jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: None

     1. Test case: `add -n ABC -e abc@abc.com -t XYZ`
        Expected: Contact with name `ABC`, email `abc@abc.com`, tag `XYZ` is added to the bottom of the list.
 Details of the added contact shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

     1. Test case: `add -e abc@abc.com -t XYZ`
        Expected: No company is added.
 Error details shown in the status message.
-Status bar remains the same.
+Text in the status bar is not reset.

     1. Other incorrect add commands to try: `add`, `add -n ABC -t XYZ`, `...`
        Expected: Similar to previous.